StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week3.md

 ### Starting with our HomeFeedPage
 - I navigated to my HomeFeedPage.js file and added `import { Auth } from 'aws-amplify';` import statement.

 - I was going to set a react state to manage a users variable/object.
-That'll say Usernname, Email, PhoneNumber...
+That'll say Username, Email, PhoneNumber...
 That'll be displayed.
 I was going to add `const [user, setUser] = React.useState(null);` to my HomeFeedPage.js, in the section with other const statement. but it was already there.
 ![react state](https://user-images.githubusercontent.com/105195327/224457326-2d6640bd-1133-4fb6-91ba-f768c8f1d136.png)

 - I checked to see if i had the **checkAuth** code in my HomeFeedPage.js, and i replaced the existing one, with the one below.